John-Qu/John-Qu.github.io/_posts/2017-09-19-Transcripts-in-4-Functions-of-MITx6001x.md

 assume that can be solved, build your solution with that and other simple operations, and let the recursion then unwind it to get to the solution that you want.

+## Video: Fibonacci

+2017-09-20 09:34:20

+...

+56

+We just saw an example where we could have multiple recursive calls inside the body of a function.
+Perfectly fine.
+I want to show you a different example now in which we could have multiple base cases inside of a problem.
+And for this I'm going to use another classical problem called Fibonacci numbers.
+And here's the story behind Fibonacci.
+Leonardo of Pisa, also known as Fibonacci, posed the following challenge-- he said imagine I put a newborn pair of rabbits, one female, one male, in a pen or an enclosure.
+And I'm going to assume that rabbits mate at age one month and that rabbits have a one month gestational period.
+That is they produce a new pair, the female produces a new pair at the end of a month.
+He's also going to assume that rabbits never die and that the female always produces one new pair, one male and one female, every month from its second month on.
+And Fibonacci wanted to know how many female rabbits are there at the end of one year?

+57

+So let's do a little simulation of this and then we'll figure out how to actually solve it.
+So we start off with a pair of immature rabbits, a male and a female, first month.
+At the end of one month they've matured.
+They can therefore mate and at the end of the next month they're still around, but they've produced offspring, another male and a female.
+At the end of the next month the original pair have produced another pair of offspring and the first pair of offspring have matured.
+And that means that at end of the next month both sets of mature rabbits now produce offspring and another one is matured.
+And that keeps happening as we start generating more rabbits and more rabbits and more rabbits until we're overrun with rabbits.
+Question is-- could I model this to deduce how many female rabbits are there at the end of a year, two years, five years?
+And when will Australia completely get overwhelmed with rabbits, just to take an example of a place with too many rabbits.

+68

+So what does this say?
+I've got a little sequence here.
+In fact, they're known as the Fibonacci numbers, in which I have the following property-- at the end of one month I've got one female.
+At the end of the second month I've also got one female, that's now pregnant.
+At the end of the third month I've got two females, one pregnant, one not.
+And in general, at n months I've got however many females there were the previous time and I've also got however many females there were two months ago.
+Why?
+Because every female alive at month n minus 2 will have produced one new female in month n, and those can be added to the number that were alive in month n minus 1 to get the total that were alive in month n.
+So there is basically the definition of Fibonacci numbers.

+69

+And how do I capture that in code?
+Well here I've got two base cases.
+I've got how many females at time
+0, how many females at time 1.
+And my recursive case notice involves two invocations of that function-- one for n minus 1 and one for n minus 2.

+70

+And if I want to turn that into code, there it is.
+I've got two bass cases.
+I'm doing it in one test, but I'm saying if x is either equal to 0 or x is equal to 1, return 1.
+Otherwise return fib of x minus 1 plus fib of x minus 2.
+And if I were to run that, I can see that I can actually compute Fibonacci given fib.
+I can check that my base cases work- fib of 0 gives me 1 fib of 1 gives me 1.
+And just a couple of trials, fib of 2 should give me the sum of those.
+And fib of 3 should give me the sum of those.
+And fib of 4 should give me the sum of those.
+And you can see, in fact, it is doing what I expected it would do.
+Here's a case where I've got two base cases.
+And in fact, I kind of know I need it because my return here in the general case needs two different invocations of that function.
+And I need two base cases to make sure that I can settle that out.